reverentgeek/node-weight-tracker/docs/blog-post.md

 |`-e`|This sets an environment variable in the container.|
 |`postgres`|This final argument tells Docker to use the postgres image.|

-> Note: If you restart your computer, may need to restart the Docker container.
+> Note: If you restart your computer, you may need to restart the Docker container.
 You can do that from the command line using the following command: `docker start measurements`.

 ## Add PostgreSQL Configuration